 At Top Medical Clinic we use a hi-tech intraoral imaging system manufactured by Gendex Dental Systems (USA) that makes it possible for the photos to be taken inside the dentist’s office, with no need for the patient to leave the chair.
 Moreover, the digital imaging allows an immediate interpretation of the X-ray on the dentist’s monitor, while the dose of ionizing radiation is lowered by 70 percent.

-The pantomographic X-ray of teeth is necessary for example before starting orthodontic treatment or extracting impacted teeth.
+PANTOMOGRAPHIC PANTOMOGRAPHIC (panoramic X-ray, “panorama”) - it is used to show the state of the patient’s entire dentition (including temporomandibular joints and maxillary sinuses) in a single picture.
+Although a pantomographic photo is not as accurate as a single tooth picture, it enables a complete assessment of a person’s teeth, which explains its usefulness in the diagnostic process, planning the treatment and examining its results.
+A pantomographic X-ray is necessary for example before starting orthodontic treatment or extracting impacted teeth.
 In implantology, it helps estimate the amount of healthy bone and choose the spot to attach an implant to.
-This type of photo is also very useful in detecting and examining gum diseases or during prosthodontic treatment, where it helps plan the work and select appropriate types of prosthetics.
-Furthermore, the photo is required prior to certain surgeries not involving the oral cavity, such as heart operations or transplantations—to rule out the presence of inflammation.
+This type of photo is also very useful in detecting and examining gum diseases, or during a prosthodontic treatment, where it helps plan the work and select appropriate types of prosthetics.
+Furthermore, this kind of image is required prior to certain surgeries not involving the oral cavity, such as heart operations or transplantations, to rule out any existing inflammation

 In our clinic we use one of the most advanced and accurate pantomographic imaging systems currently available.